Stupidly Obscure Programming in a Troubled Time

 a guarantee before the macro is even invoked that

-being passed to us is amenable to fancy tupling, which
+the Fetch being passed to us is amenable to fancy tupling, which

-typeclass for it.
+essentially means that there's a Semigroupal typeclass for it.
 You might wonder why

-isn't always semigroupal, just as it doesn't always have
+out that Fetch isn't always semigroupal, just as it doesn't always have

-- the implicit conversions that make it so
+a ConcurrentEffect - the implicit conversions that make it so

 depend on implicits of the specific type parameters.

-As is the custom in these parts, heavy lifting occurs in a method ending in Impl
+As is the custom in these parts, heavy lifting occurs in a method ending in Impl.

 It's not required to have a silly ending that rhymes with "pimple," but if you give your